bbottema/simple-java-mail/MAINTAINER_WORKFLOW.md

 - The GitHub release has the CLI standalone ZIP/TAR and sample `log4j2_example.xml` logging configuration assets.
 - A separate GitHub release exists for the current tag; it is not folded into another tag's release.
 - The README's Maven and Gradle examples, current-release label, tag link, and Maven Central link all match the published version, and its migration link points to the applicable guide.
-- The GitHub release body is one concise, natural-language sentence that links the included issue(s) or pull request(s), summarizes the user-visible outcome, and includes no headings or bullets; it has at most one directly relevant documentation link.
+- The GitHub release body is one concise sentence for a single item or one concise bullet per item for multiple items; every item starts with its linked issue or pull request, summarizes the user-visible outcome, and has at most one directly relevant documentation link.
 - The GitHub release body contains no build/test verification evidence or internal release-process commentary.
 - Every multi-version repository release-note section has version-prefixed bullets ordered newest first.
 - The exact-version GitHub milestone contains every release issue, PR, and accounted-for Dependabot item; all items and the milestone are closed, and its due date equals the actual published release date.